Keparoo/casting-agency/README.md

 # Casting Agency

 This is the capstone project for Udacity's Fullstack Nanodegree program.
-It models a casting agency that is responsible for casting actors in movies and managing these actors.
+It models a casting agency database to facilitate casting and managing actors for the movie industry.
-Authorized users can interact with the API to view, add, update, and delete movies and actor details.
+Authorized users (Executive Producers, Casting Directors, and Casting Assistants) can interact with the API to view, add, update, and delete movies and actor details contingent on the permissions allowed to each role.

 ---

 ## Features
-- Database of actors and movies to support a casting agency
+- Database of actor and movie info to support a casting agency
 - RESTful API to interact with the database
 - Implements an RBAC authorization system
-- Test suite
+- Unit testing test suite
-- Postman Collections for both local and deployed additional testing
+- Postman Collections for additional testing of both local and deployed versions of  app
 - Deployed to Heroku

 ## API URL